GreenDelta/openLCA2-manual/src/processes/process_tab_content.md

 <details>
 <summary><b>Provider</b></summary>

 In openLCA, a "provider" refers to the process that supplies a specific flow (the source or origin of a particular input or output flow).
 Output "providers" are waste treatment processes, taking the waste generated in a process.
 You see that the name does not perfectly fit here but we did not set up a new name.
-The provider information helps to establish the relationships and dependencies between different processes and flows within the LCA model, and makes the input / ouput unique.
+The provider information helps to establish the relationships and dependencies between different processes and flows within the LCA model, and makes the input / output unique.
 It can be overwritten in a product system, meaning that you can select a new, different connecting process in a product system.

 To choose a provider for a flow, follow these steps: